syncfusion-content/maui-docs/MAUI/DataGrid/Column-sizing.md

 <code>FitByCell</code>
 </td>
 <td>
-Calculates the width of column based on cell contents.
-So that cell content’s are not truncated.
+Calculates the width of columns based on cell contents so that cell contents are not truncated.
 </td>
 </tr>
 <tr>